- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 - Concluding an agreement to cease hostilities with the intention of launching a surprise attack on the enemy is forbidden; (CIHL rule 63).

-- Respect rules of distinction, precautions, proportionality and warning when attacking; (CIHL rules 14-24).
+- Respect rules of distinction, precautions, proportionality and warning in the planning and launching of attacks; (CIHL rules 14-24).

 - Ensure that their subordinates know and understand IHL; (API, art.
 87(2); CIHL rules 141 and 142).